When You Started Shrinking

 This is how shrinking begins.

-It is important to understand this with compassion.
 Shrinking does not mean you were weak.
-It means some part of you became wise to danger, disconnection, embarrassment, conflict, or rejection and decided it would be safer to become smaller than to remain fully visible.
+It means some part of you became alert to rejection, conflict, embarrassment, disappointment, or disconnection and decided it might be safer to become smaller than to remain fully seen.

 Sometimes shrinking looks like silence.